 The goal of most feedback is improvement.
 So, if you believe that there is a nugget of wisdom in a critique, acknowledge it.

-4. Stop Yourself from Spiraling
+4. Stop Yourself from Spiraling Into The Abyss

 5. Accept and Let Go

 Alright, so you’ve let yourself feel the emotions that accompany negative feedback about your writing.
 You’ve also stopped yourself from spiraling into an unhealthy thought pattern—now what?
 The next step is to accept the negative feedback and let go of any emotions it evokes.
 Try repeating to yourself, This is an opinion and doesn’t define me as a writer until your sentiments subside.
 Get up, dust yourself out, and get back to the race!

 6. Remind Yourself of Your Successes

 Rather than succumbing to internal negativity in the wake of criticism, remind yourself of all you’ve accomplished with your writing so far.
 Maybe you return to a piece you’re particularly proud of.
-Or keep a folder of screenshots of positive feedback that you can look at when losing confidence.
+Or keep a folder of screenshots of positive feedback that you can look at when you lose confidence.
 Nothing triggers writer’s block faster than a drop in confidence, so make sure you give yourself a boost before sitting down to write again.

-7. Grow From It
+7. Learn From It

 Now that you’ve dealt with the emotional part of receiving negative feedback, it’s time to use it to your advantage.
 Think of someone’s criticism as the fuel you need to propel you towards better writing.
-If an editor remarks on the fact that you use passive language too much in your writing, keep that in mind during your next assignment and don’t make the same mistake twice.
+If an editor remarks on the fact that you use passive language too much in your writing, keep that in mind during your next assignment, and don’t make the same mistake twice.
 If a trusted friend comments that you’re missing excitement when building the plot in a piece of fiction you showed them, use different strategies to invite suspense into your next draft.
 Think of negative feedback as your chance to grow, and you’ll never see it the same way again.

 8. Get to Know What a Client is Looking For

 If negative feedback or edits come from someone who is paying you to write for them regularly, use their comments as a chance to hone in on exactly what they’re looking for from your work.
 Does your client ask you to change sentences that use casual language?
 Stick to more formal wording in your next assignment.
 Paying attention to the feedback you get from clients—both negative and positive—is the best way to provide excellent service and may turn a short-term assignment into a long-term business relationship.
 One way to do so is to keep a document full of the client’s comments and notice patterns.
 Come back to this document every time you are working on a new assignment and edit your work with their comments in mind, and pretty soon your client may not have any feedback at all!

 9. Save Cut Sentences

 It’s easy to get attached to specific sentences you came up with.
 But it’s important to accept that none of them are sacred cows that should be left untouched at all costs.
 An editor may cut a bit of phrasing that you felt confident about, or a client may express their dissatisfaction with a piece of copy you were excited to submit, leaving you disappointed and doubting your skills.
 Rather than pushing the client or editor to keep your favorite sentence, simply cut it and paste it into a separate document of clippings and cut sentences.
 Then, turn to this document when you need a little extra inspiration.
 That way you satisfy the person you’re writing for and don’t have to worry about losing a favorite sentence along the way!

-We hope that the tips we provided here would pull you out of the doldrums after receiving negative feedback.
+We hope that the tips we provided here will pull you out of the doldrums after receiving negative feedback.
 You must build your mental and emotional fortitude if you want to last long in professional writing.
 For more tips that help you handle the mental trials of the writing industry, check out feelgoodfreelancewriting.com.
 Next up, you may want to explore a guide on how to improve your writing skills.